 Visible Range - Determines what parts of the data is actually shown.
-Click the checkbox is checked, the Visible Range will be applied to the data in the Main Display window.
+Click the Change button to set the range of data shown.
+Once the checkbox is checked, the Visible Range will be applied to the data in the Main Display window.
 This is an option in the Color-Shaded Plan View.